 the solar panels were putting over 12 amps into the batteries.

-How to Measure amperage using a
+How to Measure DC Amperage using a Shunt

 If you are managing a remote battery powered site, knowing your battery voltage is vital.

 It is also a key thing to know how much charging you are putting back into your batteries,

 and how much power is being consumed by your equipment.
 Using a common shunt, it is

 possible to obtain a millivolt reading that relates to an amperage reading.
 The voltmeters

 on the RMS-200v2 board are perfect for this as they are very sensitive and can easily

 Shunts are defined as a resistive load through which electricity is diverted.
 Often the

 resistance of a shunt is known precisely and is used to determine amperage by measuring the